CharlieDigital/covidcureid/README.md

 To start the server project, switch into the directory `server/CovidCureIdApp` and run the command `func start --build` to build the server application and start a local runtime.

+To start the web project, switch into the directory `web` and run the command `npm run dev` to build and start the web application.
+You will need the Quasar CLI which can be installed via `npm install -g @quasar/cli`.

 ## API Testing

 To test the API in `DataProvider`, you can use `curl`, Postman, or [Huachao Mao's REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
 The latter is recommended as it allows you to create a `.http` file and execute it directly within VS Code.